lawrancej/CompilerDesign/textbook/05-semantic-analysis.md

 Runtime semantics are enforced during the execution of the program.
 Examples of this include division by zero and out-of-bound array indexing.
-One disadvantage of runtime semantics is that the object code tends to be slower.
+These semantics will display to the user informative messages in regards to the errors.
-Conversely, an advantage of these semantics is that it allows for informative error messages, rather than error behavior.
+Conversely, the addition of these semantics will often result in slower compile and execution times.

 Dynamic checking is also used by higher level languages such as Java and C++ to allow for polymorphism.
 Since objects can be of multiple types, it is to difficult to do type checking during compilation.
 Two seperate paths in the code can mean the difference between a shape being a square or circle.